Trump suggests he tied Ukraine funding to corruption, cites Biden allegations

 Breaking News Emails

-President Donald Trump on Monday defended his conversation with Ukrainian President Volodymyr Zelensky, calling it a “perfect” discussion, while suggesting he had tied vital funding for Ukraine to that country's handling of corruption — which he has alleged Vice President Joe Biden's family was engaged in there.
+President Donald Trump on Monday said he had tied vital funding for Ukraine to that country's handling of corruption — which he has alleged Vice President Joe Biden's family was engaged in there — before denying just hours later he'd made any such demand.

 "We want to make sure that country is honest.
 It's very important to talk about corruption.
 If you don't talk about corruption, why would you give money to a country that you think is corrupt?"
-Trump told reporters when asked what he had spoken about with Ukraine's new president in a July phone call.
+Trump told reporters Monday morning in New York, when asked what he had spoken about with Ukraine's new president in a July phone call.

 Trump's conversation with Zelensky has come under sharp scrutiny following a whistleblower complaint by a member of the U.S. intelligence community that multiple outlets reported was tied to the summer call between the two leaders.